precap/dcc-ex.github.io/docs/support/ex-cs-diagnose.rst

     - Go to Question 2.
     - (a) EX-CommandStation not connected to PC via USB.
       (b) CommandStation software may not have loaded correctly.
       (c) Possible dead Arduino board.

-      For (b) or (c), try loading the EX-CommandStation software again.
+      |BR| For (b) or (c), try loading the EX-CommandStation software again.

   * - 2.
 Can you connect to it using EX-WebThrottle?
     - Go to Question 3.
     - (a) EX-CommandStation not connected to your **PC** via USB.
       (b) Software may not have loaded correctly.

-Try loading the EX-CommandStation software again.
+      |BR| Try loading the EX-CommandStation software again.

   * - 3.
 When you click the power on slider, it should say power on. |BR| Do the 4 LEDs on the motor board turn on and stay on?
     - Go to Question 4.